 Few visitors venture further than the region’s major hubs, but there is ample incentive to do so.
 The silk workshops of the fabled Fergana Valley, the forgotten fortresses of the Khorezm Delta region, and nomadic camel herders camps on the fringes of the mighty Kyzl Kum desert provide vivid experiences of ways of life buried for decades under the mantle of Soviet rule.

-Great Cities of the Silk Road: Uzbekistan
+Great Cities of the Silk Road

-11 days from £ 2695 per person
+Tailor-made Tour 12 days from £2825 per person

 Ultimate Silk Road